Google Ads CTR and Conversion Rate Benchmarks

 Macro-Trend Analysis: Ad Engagement vs. Purchase Intent

-Campaign Funnel Shifts
+Campaign Divergence & Funnel Shifts

 How are CTR and conversion rate trends evolving in your specific industry?